-Mobile-friendly – More people today are scrolling through emails on their phone.
+More people today are scrolling through emails on their phone.
 All of the top email platforms include mobile-friendly versions.
 If you want to see how your email renders on different devices, check out Email on Acid or Litmus.
 Think mobile first when you create your newsletter in terms of how much content and graphics you include.
 Less is more.

 Your email list will decline over time due to unsubscribes or newly inactive email addresses.
 To keep your list growing you’ll need to invite people to sign up for your newsletter.
 You can do this several ways:

 - Put on a quarterly webinar focused on the needs of the people you serve.
 An email address should be required to register for the webinar.
 Add a “resources” page to your website and put the webinar recordings there and require an email address to view.

-Automation and Segmentation – This is next-level email marketing.
+Address your contacts with personalized content based on their online behavior.
+This is next-level email marketing.
 Don’t do this unless you have the bandwidth to create, monitor, and iterate.
 In a nutshell, segmentation lets you tailor an email campaign to a person’s specific interest.
 For an overview of this, see: Marketing Automation and Segmentation: How to Deliver the Right Content to the Right People at the Right Time.